thierrydumas/context_adaptive_neural_network_based_prediction/README.md

 3. Reproducing the results in Tables I, II, III, IV, and V. Note that the pretrained models of the neural networks for predicting blocks of size 4x4, 8x8, 16x16, and 32x32 are provided in the code.
 However, the pretrained models of the neural networks for predicting blocks of size 64x64 are not given as their size is too large, which prevents from pushing them remotely.
-Please, write to dumas--thierry@hotmail.fr to get the missing pretrained models or retrain them.
+Please, either write to dumas--thierry@hotmail.fr to get the missing pretrained models or retrain them.
    ```sh
    python comparing_pnn_ipfcns_hevc_best_mode.py --all
    ```